swyxio/brain/README.md

-## ⚛️🍅 Fresh-Concurrent-React
+## ⚛️ Concurrent-React-Notes

-Welcome to `fresh-concurrent-react` - a great place to learn about Concurrent React!
+Welcome to `concurrent-react-notes` - a great place to learn about Concurrent React!

 If you are looking for a chronological list of sources, check [`Timeline.md`](/Timeline.md).